scoconno/scoconno.github.io/contact/office.md

 layout: default
 title: Office Hours
 ---
-# Spring 2018, Office Hours
+# Fall 2018, Office Hours

 Please send me a brief message through Blackboard with 24 hours notice if you intend to attend office hours.
 Let me know the purpose of the visit and how best I can prepare for it.
 For instance, do you want me to read a draft of a paper?
 If so, please send it to me.
 Would you like to discuss your progress in the course?
 If so, I'll calculate your current grade in advance of our meeting.